MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 Set-CauClusterRole @parameters
 ```

-This example configures settings for the CAU clustered role on the cluster named CONTOSO-FC1.
+This example configures settings for the CAU clustered role on the cluster named `CONTOSO-FC1`.
 Time
 spans are specified for logging a warning or canceling the updating run if it isn't completed.
 The
 earliest date that an updating run can be triggered is 1/1/2012.
 Because the command specifies the
-**Force** parameter, the cmdlet runs without displaying confirmation prompts
+**Force** parameter, the cmdlet runs without displaying confirmation prompts.

 This example uses splatting to pass parameter values from the `$parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).